vizzuhq/vizzu-lib/docs/content/tutorial/10-filtering.md

 Filtering enables you to zoom in or out within a chart, allowing the viewer to focus on certain selected elements, or add new ones to provide more context.

-We add two items from the Genres dimension - separated by the || operator - to the filter, so the chart elements that belong to the other two items will vanish from the chart.
+We add two items from the Genres dimension - using the || operator - to the filter, so the chart elements that belong to the other two items will vanish from the chart.